Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-If you want to create Git repository in other directory, you can enter path (path1/path2).
+If you want to create Git repository in another directory, you can enter path (path1/path2).
 ```git
 $ git init <directory>
 ```